zixin-gao/higgs-audio/SUPPORT_GUIDELINES.md

 Thank you for your interest in this project!
 Before opening an issue, please take a moment to read the following guidelines:

 ## Self-Check First
+- Write your question in **English** or include an English translation so the community can understand and assist you better.
-- Make sure you have **installed the correct version** of the package.
+- Verify that you have **installed the correct version** of the package.
-- Check the README, documentation, and existing issues — many questions already have answers.
+- Check the GitHub [README](README.md), [Hugging Face Space](https://huggingface.co/spaces/smola/higgs_audio_v2), [Model Card](https://huggingface.co/bosonai/higgs-audio-v2-generation-3B-base) and existing issues — many questions already have answers.
 - Ensure your problem can be **reproduced** and is directly related to this project.

 ## Asking Properly